modestotech/modestotech.github.io/src/index.md

 layout: start.njk
 ---

-Nice to have you here, I'm Max Modesto Wallin, and I'm a software developer based in Helsingborg, Sweden.
-I specialize in **.NET** and **Azure** but like software development in general.
+Nice to have you here!
+I’m Max Modesto Wallin, a software developer based in Helsingborg, Sweden.
+I have over {% yearsOfExperience %} years of professional experience, specializing in .NET and Azure, though I enjoy software development in all its forms.